 - What Matters: Know and align care with each older adult's specific health outcome goals and care preferences including, but not limited to, end-of-life care, and across settings of care.

 - Medications: If medications are necessary, use age-friendly medications that do not interfere with What Matters, Mentation or Mobility.

 - Mentation: Prevent, identify, treat and manage depression, dementia and delirium across settings of care.

 - Mobility: Ensure that older adults move safely every day in order to maintain function and do What Matters.

 When implemented together, the 4Ms represent a broad shift by health systems to focus on the needs of older adults.

 To continue to enhance this work, The John A. Hartford Foundation is providing scholarships for a cohort of Age-Friendly Fellows who will participate in the Next Generation Leaders Fellowship.
 These applicants will be asked to implement the 4Ms Framework at their organization for their change project in the fellowship program.
-This scholarship covers fees for the program year: $12,995.
-However, it does not cover travel expenses and registration for the AHA Leadership Summit, and any other additional expenses incurred during the program.
+This scholarship covers fees for the program year: $13,995.
+However, it does not cover travel expenses and any other additional expenses incurred during the program.
 See FAQ for additional details